soorajks21/OpenHouseApiTest/README.md

-## Do an npm install to install the required packages
+## Do an npm install to add the required packages
 npm i
 ## Development server